sa-ne/openshift4-vmware-upi/README.md

 ## Installing vSphere CSI Drivers

+> 🚧 Deprecated
+>
+> OpenShift 4.11 now includes the VMware CSI drivers by default and this part of the documentation is deprecated.

 By default, OpenShift will create a storage class that leverages the in-tree vSphere volume plugin to handle dynamic volume provisioning.
 The CSI drivers promise a deeper integration with vSphere to handle dynamic volume provisioning.

 The source for the driver can be found [here](https://github.com/kubernetes-sigs/vsphere-csi-driver) along with [specific installation instructions](https://cloud-provider-vsphere.sigs.k8s.io/tutorials/kubernetes-on-vsphere-with-kubeadm.html).
 The documentation references an installation against a very basic Kubernetes cluster so extensive modification is required to make this work with OpenShift.